 In working with rescue animals, I find it easier to travel with and use Boost in a Bottle out of sheer convenience.
 A Boost before transport or before entering a shelter situation, can help support a healthy immune system and hopefully reduce transmission of contagious concerns.
 Many of the oils within Boost in a Bottle may also prove helpful in reducing and preventing topical fungal infections, insect pests, and other issues that are so common when animals are housed together.

-What we have found in our use of Boost in a Bottle is that the onset of action is a bit slower and milder in nature.
+What we have found in our use of the Boost in a Bottle formulas, is that the onset of action is a bit slower and milder in nature.
 Still highly effective, but if push comes to shove, I may still select AromaBoost over Boost in a Bottle for those difficult, stubborn, or more serious conditions.

 And of course, it is important to just remember that some animals are just not quite as amenable to essential oil applications.
 So having one bottle to deal with and one application to perform - is pretty appreciated!